What's New?

 Download the database from the Resource Center.
 Developers can also access the latest data from O*NET Web Services.

-The new technology skills data is incorporated within My Next Move, Mi Próximo Paso, My Next Move for Veterans, and O*NET OnLine.
+The updated technology skills, task statements, and reported job titles are incorporated within My Next Move, Mi Próximo Paso, My Next Move for Veterans, O*NET OnLine and O*NET Code Connector.

 Learn more or download the database from the Resource Center.
 Developers can also access the latest data from O*NET Web Services.